-In 2015, a system to cap rates was introduced for the 2016/17 financial year.
-This rates cap is designed to limit the amount of revenue increases a Council can levy through rates.
+In 2015, a system to cap rates was introduced for the 2016/17 financial year, to limit the amount of revenue increases a Council can levy through rates.

-Each year the Minister for Local Government sets a cap on rate increases based on that period's Consumer Price Index ("CPI") and advice from the Essential Services Commission ("ESC").
-The decision must be made by 31 December each year to apply to rates for the following financial year.
+Each year the Minister for Local Government sets a cap on rate increases based on that period's Consumer Price Index (CPI) and advice from the Essential Services Commission (ESC).
+The decision must be made by 31 December each year to apply to rates in the following financial year.

-For the 2023/24 financial year, Council's total average rate rise has been capped at 3.5%.
+For the 2021/22 financial year, Councils total average rate rises have been capped at 1.50%.

-Council can apply for a higher cap if it can demonstrate community support and a critical need for spending on services or projects that require a rate rise above the capped amount.
+Councils can apply for a higher cap if they can demonstrate community support and a critical need for spending on services or projects that requires a rate rise above the capped amount.

-The rate cap limits the total amount a municipal council can increase its rates each year based on the amount it levied in the previous year.
+The rate cap limits the total amount a council can increase its rates each year based on the amount it levied in the previous year.

-Planning for future rate increases is therefore an essential component of the long-term financial planning process and plays a significant role in funding both additional service delivery and the increasing costs related to providing Council services.
+Planning for future rate increases is therefore an essential component of the long term financial planning process and plays a significant role in funding both additional service delivery and the increasing costs related to providing Council services.